Melissa R. Petersen, Board Chair

 Barry M. Spector

 Barry Spector has over 30 years of experience in the food industry, spanning diverse operating and advisory roles.
 Mr. Spector began his career at Acme Foods, a family-owned meat snack manufacturing company in Baltimore, Maryland.
 Growing it into a solid middle market company, he assisted the family in selling the business in 1991 to GoodMark Foods, maker of “Slim Jims”.
 Upon closing, he most notably led and managed a $200 million co-pack meat snack agreement with Frito-Lay.
 Mr. Spector went on to hold CEO positions in the snack foods, information technology, and venture capital industries.
 In 1997 he joined an investment banking firm to lead their efforts in the food and snack sector.
 In 1999 he was recruited to start a consumer investment banking advisory group at Ferris Baker Watts, Inc. until their acquisition by Royal Bank of Canada in 2008.
-Currently, Mr. Spector is a principal with the J H Chapman Group in Rosemont, IL.
-Chapman is a preeminent advisory firm in the food sector.
+Currently, Mr. Spector is a Managing Director of Creo Capital Advisors in Los Angeles.

 Mr. Spector was educated at Ohio University and Johns Hopkins University, and completed the Harvard Business School’s Owner-President Management Program.
 He has served on the boards of Rymer Foods (NASDAQ:RYMR), La Parisienne Bakery, and the University of Maryland’s William Smith Graduate School of Business and Management-Dingman Center.
 Mr. Spector is a member of WPO (World Presidents Organization) and served as an officer and board member of the Baltimore-Washington YPO chapter.
 Currently he serves on the Boards of Saval Foods, EMD Sales Company, and Codign, Inc. In 2006, Mr. Spector moved from Baltimore, Maryland to Santa Barbara and joined the Foodbank board.